rnpbr/opennetworking-docs/docs/en/Ferramentas/Telegraf/index.md

 ## :octicons-book-24: 1.
 Introduction

-This guide outlines the installation of **Telegraf**, a metrics collection tool that will be used in the **br-lab** laboratory.
-Telegraf provides support for various protocols and plugins for metrics collection, allowing its integration with different systems and devices.
-The installation utilizes Docker Compose to automatically provision the necessary services, ensuring a practical and efficient implementation within the laboratory environment.
+This guide presents the installation of **Telegraf**, a metric collection tool that will be used in the **br-lab** laboratory.
+Telegraf provides support for various protocols and plugins for collecting metrics, allowing its integration with different systems and devices.
+The installation uses Docker Compose to automatically provision the necessary services, ensuring a practical and efficient implementation in the laboratory environment.

 ---

 ## :material-network: 2.
 What is Telegraf?

-Telegraf is a highly configurable metrics collection agent developed by **InfluxData**.
-It is compatible with a wide range of protocols and plugins, making it possible to capture and process metrics from systems, devices, applications, and services in real-time.
+Telegraf is a highly configurable metric collection agent developed by **InfluxData**.
+It is compatible with a wide variety of protocols and plugins, which makes it possible to capture and process metrics from systems, devices, applications, and services in real time.

-### Key Components:
+### Main Components:

 1. **Telegraf**: Configurable data collection agent.
 2. **InfluxDB**: Time-series database where Telegraf data will be stored.
-3. **Grafana**: Tool for visualization and analysis of collected data.
+3. **Grafana**: Tool for visualizing and analyzing collected data.
 4. **Chronograf**: Additional graphical interface for querying and analyzing data in InfluxDB.

-This architecture integrates the capture, storage, and visualization of metrics, ensuring flexibility and efficiency in environment monitoring.
+This architecture integrates metric capture, storage, and visualization, ensuring flexibility and efficiency in environment monitoring.

 ---

 ## :octicons-checklist-24: 3.
 Prerequisites

-Ensure you meet the following prerequisites before installation:
+Make sure you meet the following prerequisites before installation:

-1. **br-lab Network Configured**:
+1. **br-lab network configured**:
-    - The **br-lab** network is required to isolate services in the environment.
-For more details on this configuration, refer to the [**Getting Started: Preparing the Environment**](../Primeiros passos: preparando o ambiente.md) guide.
+    - The **br-lab** network is mandatory to isolate services in the environment.
+For more details on this configuration, see the [**Getting Started: Preparing the Environment**](../Primeiros passos: preparando o ambiente.md) guide.

 2. **Required Packages**:
     - `docker`, `docker-compose`, `curl`.